List Racking Arrays

 Modules in filler rows and those that are offset from the grid (to avoid obstructions or match the roof shape) will be grouped into separate arrays.

-The example design above contains four arrays that are adjacent.
-The adjacent_arrays object for each array shows how it is related to those it touches, measured from the center of the leftmost panel on the top row in each array:
+The example design above contains four arrays that are contiguous.
+The adjacent_arrays object for each array shows how it is related to the other contiguous arrays in the design, measured from the center of the leftmost module on the top row in each array:

 {